 What pica eating disorder treatment looks like

 Though pica is less well-known than other eating disorders and doesn’t share the same body image struggles or fears around weight gain, it’s no less serious.
 There are real, potentially life-threatening consequences to pica, and it requires professional treatment from specialized providers.
 Among the biggest risks associated with pica are poisoning (the most common type being lead poisoning), which can result in coma or death.
-Infections, parasitic infestations, gastrointestinal complications, and dental problems are also all possible consequences of the disorder.
+Infections, parasitic infestations, gastrointestinal complications, and dental problems are also possible consequences of the disorder.

 “Pica can be an incredibly dangerous condition if left untreated,” Menzel says.
 “Depending on what a person ingests, it can result in emergent, life-threatening medical complications.”